 Lewis drifts his party west, toward Scottsdale Road.
 In back of a row of buildings, in smooth soil the color of cream soda, leafy greens and grass proliferate in a low sylvan burst.
 A pipe with valves and dials runs into them.
 The grass is sedge, a highly common Sonoran plant used to make a variant of horchata, horchata de chufa.
 The greens?
 “Salad.”

 Lewis rounds a cinderblock enclosure, turns down an alley.
 The music and clamor of the market still.
 He backpedals down the alley, points to plants growing from a dirt run beneath a green-painted wall streaked from rain.
-In an even tone, he speaks with the erudition of a man who eats a diet of more than 75 percent foraged food, with the wheeling, hard-chugging thought trains of a botanist who savor most of the Sonoran’s 2,000-plus edible plants, and is among the core 250.
-(Not all the edible plants he highlights can be eaten, due to cadmium in nearby asphalt.)
+In an even tone, he speaks with the erudition of a man who eats a diet of more than 75 percent foraged food, with the wheeling, hard-chugging thought trains of a botanist who savors most of the Sonoran’s 2,000-plus edible plants, and is among the core 250.
+(Not all the edible plants he highlights can be eaten due to cadmium in nearby asphalt.)

 In the alley, Lewis identifies lamb’s quarters. (“All of our modern lettuces have been bred out of a plant like this.”)